 If your vehicle has been involved in an accident, you’ll probably claim for the repairs on your insurance.
-We hear from people who are unhappy with how their insurer has dealt with the repairs.
+Under most comprehensive motor insurance policies, insurers usually arrange and pay for repairs to be carried out.

 Types of complaint we see